Ichinojō Takashi: Early life and sumo background

 Ichinnorov is the first of all Mongolian wrestlers who have gone on to join Japanese professional sumo to come from a nomadic clan, as most of the Mongolians who preceded him have been city dwellers.
 From a young age he participated actively in bökh, traditional Mongolian wrestling, and at the age of 14 he took the championship in the bökh competition held in his province of Arkhangai.
-On moving to Japan, he was on the judo team at his high school in Tottori Prefecture but when the sumo coach at his school saw his ability he asked him to transfer to the sumo team.
+On moving to Japan, he was on the judo team at his high school in Tottori Prefecture but when the sumo coach at his school, Tottori Jōhoku High School, saw his ability he asked him to transfer to the sumo team.
 In his second and third years he collected a total of five amateur sumo titles.
 After graduating he was originally slated to join Minato stable which had no foreign wrestlers at the time (as only one foreign-born wrestler is allowed per stable) but he instead stayed on at his high school as a coach, and won a national amateur sumo title in 2013.